In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 reboot

-easily added to the system but do not remove or disable Python2 because this will break certain system utilities like
+Python3 can be easily added to EL7 systems like CentOS-7 but do not remove or disable Python2 because that action will break certain system utilities like yum or firewall-cmd to name two of many.

 starting the client with the --configure switch will generate an XML configuration file